rballachay/morbius/src/language/README.md

 I will need to add a build file that uses the following:
 `brew install portaudio`, or whatever the linux equivalent is

+I will also need to add the following step to build the extension `gcc -shared -o record_audio.so -fPIC record_audio.c -lportaudio`